Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 So, work with your illustration designer to develop a series of illustrations for your website that captures the essence of your brand while also communicating essential information about your service or product.

-Ashlee McKay, an illustrator for online sales management platform Zibbet, explains her approach when designing Zibbet’s brand illustration system:
+Ashlee McKay, an illustrator for the online sales management platform Zibbet, explains her approach when designing Zibbet’s brand illustration system:

 My design methodology for the project was to treat illustrations like an advisor: they’re there to be a helping hand, designed to aid in a user’s decision making process and to try to understand how our user is feeling at all steps of the journey.